Jxyme/spotehfi-ahk/README.md

 ### Link Detection

-spotehfi-ahk will detect any __valid__ Spotify URI/URL.
+Spotehfi-ahk will detect any __valid__ Spotify URI/URL.
 Highlighting a URI, followed by `CTRL+C` will open it in Spotify.

 ### URL Conversion